Domains of commutative C*-subalgebras: Other notions of scatteredness

 These topologies capture approximation in the following sense.
-A monotone function between dcpos is Scott continuous precisely when $\bigvee f[\D] = f \big( \bigvee \D\big)$ for directed subsets $\D$~\cite[II-2.1]{gierzetal:domains}.
+A monotone function $f$ between dcpos is continuous with respect to the Scott topology precisely when it is Scott continuous, i.e., when $\bigvee f[\D]=f(\bigvee\D)$ for directed subsets $\D$~\cite[Proposition II-2.1]{gierzetal:domains}.
 Thus Proposition~\ref{prop:CfisScottcontinuous} shows that $\CC(f)$ is Scott continuous.
-A monotone function between complete semilattices is Lawson continuous precisely when additionally $\bigwedge f[\D]=f(\bigwedge\D)$ for nonempty subsets $\D$~\cite[III-1.8]{gierzetal:domains}.
+Similarly, a meet-semilattice homomorphism between complete semilattices is continuous with respect to the Lawson topology precisely when $\bigwedge f[\D]=f(\bigwedge\D)$ for nonempty subsets $\D$~\cite[Theorem III-1.8]{gierzetal:domains}.

-\begin{prop} If $A$ is a scattered C*-algebra, then $\CC(A)$ is a totally disconnected compact Hausdorff space in the Lawson topology. \end{prop} \begin{proof} If $A$ is scattered, then $\CC(A)$ is both an algebraic domain and a complete semilattice.
-Therefore it is compact Hausdorff in the Lawson topology~\cite[III-1.11]{gierzetal:domains}.
-Moreover, it follows that $\CC(A)$ is zero-dimensional~\cite[III-1.14]{gierzetal:domains}, which for compact Hausdorff spaces is equivalent to being totally disconnected \cite[29.7]{willard:generaltopology}. \end{proof}
+\begin{proposition} If $A$ is a scattered C*-algebra, then $\CC(A)$ is a totally disconnected compact Hausdorff space in the Lawson topology. \end{proposition} \begin{proof} If $A$ is scattered, then $\CC(A)$ is both an algebraic domain and a complete semilattice.
+Therefore it is compact Hausdorff in the Lawson topology~\cite[Corollary III-1.11]{gierzetal:domains}.
+Moreover, it follows that $\CC(A)$ is zero-dimensional~\cite[Exercise III-1.14]{gierzetal:domains}, which for compact Hausdorff spaces is equivalent to being totally disconnected \cite[Theorem 29.7]{willard:generaltopology}. \end{proof}

+For example, let $A$ be the algebra of all $2$-by-$2$-matrices as discussed in Example \ref{ex:BH}.
+In $\CC(A)$ there is then one bottom element, and all other elements are incomparable to each other and are in 1-1 correspondence with bases of $\C^2$.
+As a consequence, the Lawson topology of $\CC(A)$ is homeomorphic to the one-point compactification of a discrete space of cardinality $2^{\aleph_0}$.

 It follows from the previous proposition that any scattered C*-algebra $A$ gives rise to another, commutative, C*-algebra $C(X)$ for $X=\CC(A)$ with its Lawson topology.
 Thus we can speak about the domain of commutative C*-subalgebras entirely within the language of C*-algebras.

-However, there are two caveats.
-First, the construction from the previous proposition is not functorial (\ie does not respect unital $*$-homomorphisms), because of rigorous no-go theorems~\cite{vdbergheunen:nogo}.
-Second, iterating this construction only makes sense in the finite-dimensional case, as the following theorem shows.
+However, there is a caveat: iterating this construction only makes sense in the finite-dimensional case, as the following theorem shows.